by cheri block sabraw

 It must be noted at this juncture that even in her early years, hairstyle mattered to Cheri, who fancied herself prim and precise with her straight bangs and pageboy cut.
 No braids or twists or curls for her.
 At time she was too young to know that Buster Brown, Cleopatra, and Lucy Van Pelt would become hirsute idols, people who valued straight hair and straight talk.

-After lunch, during which Cheri noticed her grandfather occasionally wiping a small tear from his almond-shaped eyes, Jimmie announced a big surprise.
+After lunch, during which Cheri noticed her grandfather occasionally wiping a small tear from his almond-shaped eyes, he announced a big surprise.

 Doll, how would you like to choose any toy from Neiman Marcus?
 Does that sound fun?